stefthoen/twitterfeed/README.md

 It uses [Twitter-API-1.1-Client-for-Wordpress](https://github.com/micc83/Twitter-API-1.1-Client-for-Wordpress/blob/master/class-wp-twitter-api.php) to connect to the Twitter api and uses [kwi-urllinker](https://bitbucket.org/kwi/urllinker) to find URL's in the tweets and turn them into links.

-Create a Twitter app and get credentials at [https://dev.twitter.com/apps](https://dev.twitter.com/apps).
+1. Create a Twitter app and get credentials at [https://dev.twitter.com/apps](https://dev.twitter.com/apps).
+2. Run `composer install` in the root folder of this plugin.
+3. Enter your Twitter key and secret in the WordPress Dashboard: Settings > BB-Twitterfeed.

-Add and activate the plugin and use the following code in your template:
+4. Add and activate the plugin and use the following code in your template:

 ```
 <?php
-// Use your own API credentials.
-These are just for show.
-$credentials = array(
-	'consumer_key' => 'rs3gTbvTzo6v8vC4Tx3wdlAo0',
-	'consumer_secret' => '3zRolaOfaNvqplwQz8mpvacwPikTCem5vIb2S5tvtMw20wtnCL'
-);

 $args = array(
 	'user' => 'baardbaard',
 	'number_of_tweets' => 5, // optional
 	'profile_image_size' => 'mini|normal|bigger|original', // optional, normal = default
 );

-bbtf()->create_feed( $credentials, $args );
+$twitterfeed->create_feed( $credentials, $args );
 ?>
 ```